 “By sitting for this examination, you acknowledge that you are aware of the provisions of the regulations regarding conduct during examinations and pledge to observe them”.

-Students who allegedly commit any misdemeanour (including plagiarism/collusion) will be considered by the Faculty/Institute/Centre/School Assessment Disciplinary Board or the University Assessment Disciplinary Board, as applicable, in accordance with the University Assessment Regulations. .
+Students who allegedly commit any misdemeanour (including plagiarism/collusion) will be referred to by the Faculty/Institute/Centre/School Assessment Disciplinary Board or the University Assessment Disciplinary Board, as applicable, in accordance with the University Assessment Regulations. .

-Academics are able to check for plagiarism both using WISEflow or through other means.
+Academics are able to check for plagiarism both by using WISEflow or through other means.